vlin00f/frtib.gov/_careers/2023-04-03 Human-Resources-Specialist.md

 The FRTIB is looking for a highly qualified and motivated individual to serve as a #position#.

 Those job seekers who are current federal employees, or who are eligible for certain special hiring authorities may apply to the “merit promotion” announcement.
+Please review that announcement to see if you are eligible for consideration under Merit Promotion procedures.